-The act also deletes a provision of law which provided that if there were more passengers than seat belts in the enclosed area of the vehicle, then there is no violation of the seat belt law (Subsection 7 of Section 307.178).
+The act provides that if there are more persons than there are seat belts in the enclosed area of a motor vehicle, then the passengers who are unable to wear seat belts shall sit in the area behind the front seat unless the vehicle is designed only for a front-seated area.
+This provision does not apply to passengers who are accompanying an intermediate driver's license holder.
+Under current law, all passengers accompanying a intermediate driver's license holder must be properly restrained.
+(Subsection 7 of Section 307.178).
 The act also modifies Subsection 6 of Section 307.178 to apply the \$10 fine to persons rather than just drivers.